cmgvc/WeAreFit/README.md

      npm run build
      ```

-   - Deploy the built files to Netlify or Vercel.
+   - Deploy the built files to Vercel.

 2. **Backend Deployment**

-   - Deploy the backend to Heroku, AWS, or your chosen cloud provider.
+   - Deploy the backend to Render, AWS, or your chosen cloud provider.

 ## Contributing